GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

     gcloud builds submit --substitutions=_DOMAIN=${DOMAIN}
     ```

+1. The build will run for 10-15 minutes and in the middle will idle and present
+   you with an IP address and DNS name that you will need to wire up in your DNS provider.
+Once the DNS name resolves properly, the install will continue.

 1. Log in to your GitLab instance with the URL, username and password printed at the end of the build.

 1. Follow the steps in go/anthos-platform-guide to go through a user journey (add, deploy, and change applications).